Let’s be clear. There’s bad project managers and there’s superior ones. Even if it’s all PMs have the decks stacked against them. For starters….

 Your team, on the other hand, won’t feel any better if you say that the sales team had agreed on even worst deadlines at the beginning.
 Pointing fingers is never helping.
 What’s helping is actually making sure that it doesn’t happen again.

-If you have been a project manager for a while, you must have numerous examples of things going south after taking on a project with unachievable deadlines.
+If you have been a project or program manager for a while, you must have numerous examples of things going south after taking on a project with unachievable deadlines.
 You are planning resources and you can instantly see that there is no way the tasks can be done by the time promised.
 Use those examples to convince the upper management that it’s a practice that needs to stop.
 Even if you feel like you don’t have the necessary means to convince anyone.
 Even if you know that if you won’t take the project, the client will find someone else to do it.

 You have to be the one that raises the discussion since you are the one that gets all of the fire once the project is delayed.
 It’s the problem of the industry or even a problem of how work is perceived in general.
 No doubt.
 But it’s also your problem and you can make an impact even if it’s only in your organization.